zachcp/datalevin/planner.md

 explicit.
 First, the entities are explicitly defined during transactions in EAV stores; second, the entity vs. entity relationship is also explicitly marked by `:db.type/ref` value type.
-Concequently, unlike in RDF stores, expensive algorithms to discover entities (e.g. characteristic sets [3])  and their relationship (e.g. extended characteristic sets [2]) can be made cheaper.
+Concequently, unlike in RDF stores, expensive algorithms to discover entities and their relationship become unnecessary.
 We will exploit these for indexing.

 On the other hand, RDF stores often have a very limited number of properties